HeliosRider/sql-challenge/EmployeeSQL/README.md

        the employee last names (that is, how many employees share each last name).

 *Data Results*
-   The reuslts are provided as a csv file for each data analysis query.
+   The results are provided as a csv file for each data analysis query.